tony-xlh/capacitor-plugin-dynamsoft-document-normalizer/README.md

 ## Versions

-For Capacitor v5, use v1.x.
+For Capacitor v5, use versions >= 1.0.

 For Capacitor v4, use v0.x.